mui/mui-x/docs/data/tree-view/rich-tree-view/items/items.md

 ## Virtualization [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

 :::warning
-This is only a POC, for now the DOM structure is flat and not nested
+This is only a POC, a lot of the behaviors are potentially broken.
 :::

 {{"demo": "Virtualization.js"}}